 The board has determined that grants of equity compensation to non-employee directors will be timed to occur when grants are made to our U.S. employees in connection with the annual compensation review process.
 Accordingly, equity grants to non-employee directors are made in January.
-Please see the discussion regarding the timing of equity compensation grants in the Compensation Discussion and Analysis on page 70.
+Please see the discussion regarding the timing of equity compensation grants on page 77.